docker/docs/docker-hub/repos.md

-To push a repository to the Docker Hub, you must name your local image using your Docker Hub username, and the repository name that you created via Docker Hub on the web.
+To push a repository to the Docker Hub, you must name your local image using your Docker Hub username, and the repository name that you created through Docker Hub on the web.

 You can add multiple images to a repository, by adding a specific `:<tag>` to it (for example `docs/base:testing`).
 If it's not specified, the tag defaults to